Li Kui (legalist)

 Li Kui (李悝 (Lǐ Kuī, Li K'uei); 455–395 BC) was a Chinese hydraulic engineer, philosopher, and politician.
 He served as minister and court advisor to Marquess Wen of Wei.
 In 407 BC, he wrote the Canon of Laws.
 Said to have been a main influence on Shang Yang, it served the basis for the codified laws of the Qin and Han dynasties.

-His political agendas, as well as the Book of Law, had a deep influence on later thinkers such as and Shang Yang and Han Fei, who would later develop the philosophy of Legalism based on Li Kui's reforms.
+His political agendas, as well as the Book of Law, had a deep influence on later thinkers such as Shang Yang and Han Fei, who would later develop the philosophy of Legalism based on Li Kui's reforms.

 Life and reforms

 Li Kui was in the service of the Marquis Wen of Wei even before the state of Wei was officially recognized, though little else is known of his early life.
 He was appointed as Chancellor of the Wei-controlled lands in 422 BC, in order to begin administrative and political reforms; Wei would therefore be the first of the Seven Warring States to embark on the creation of a bureaucratic, rather than a noble-dominated, form of government.

 The main agendas of Li Kui's reforms included: